Bed and Breakfast in Ontario: Tips from a local travel writer to find the best deals to suit your needs.

 How to find one

-The best web site I’ve found so far is the one I mentioned in the section above: the Federation of Bed and Breakfasts Association: http://www.fobba.com.
-Here you can quickly search for a place by bed size, number of beds, amenities, location, if they take pets, etc. Easy to use and members listed have to conform to certain standards.
+The Federation of Bed and Breakfasts Association website http://www.fobba.com allows you to quickly search for a place by bed size, number of beds, amenities, location, if they take pets, etc. Easy to use and members listed have to conform to certain standards.
 They also give “STAR ratings”.

-You can also check with the local Tourist Office for names of B and Bs in their area, but they won’t usually give you any opinions about their quality as they can’t be seen as playing favourites.
+You can also check with the website of the local Tourist Office for names of B and Bs in their area.

 You may enjoy